liferay/liferay-docs/user/articles/110-collaboration/02-sync/03-sync-desktop/02-install-configure-sync-desktop.markdown

+---
+header-id: installing-and-configuring-the-desktop-liferay-sync-client
+---

-# Installing and Configuring the Desktop Liferay Sync Client [](id=installing-and-configuring-the-desktop-liferay-sync-client)
+# Installing and Configuring the Desktop Liferay Sync Client

 You can download the desktop client from the
 [Liferay Sync downloads page](https://www.liferay.com/downloads/liferay-sync).